tslabs/zx-evo/pentevo/docs/SFI/spi flash.md

 STAT register returns current SFI state.
 See below.

 Address must be set to A0..A2 registers before any command requiring addressing (READ, WRITE, ERSSEC).
-A0 stand for the less significant address byte and A2 for the most significant.
+A0 stands for the less significant address byte and A2 for the most significant.
+The internal state of address is preserved between commands and incremented after each transferred byte.

 DATA register is used to send or receive data byte in data transfers.